pensjonatus/flash-fiction/blog/a-trip.md

 ---
-title: 'A trip'
+title: A trip
 date: '2023-03-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Harr wanted to take a trip with his friends.
 That was his first thought when he